cea-hpc/modules/doc/source/module.rst

   Primary site-specific configuration script location.

+  Default value is |file etcdir_siteconfig|.
+It can be changed at installation time with :instopt:`--prefix` or :instopt:`--etcdir` options.
 The value of this option cannot be altered.

  .. mconfig:: tag_abbrev

   Abbreviations to use to report module tags.

-Defines :envvar:`MODULES_TAG_ABBREV`.
+  Default value is ``auto-loaded=aL:loaded=L:hidden=H:hidden-loaded=H:forbidden=F:nearly-forbidden=nF:sticky=S:super-sticky=sS:keep-loaded=kL``.
+  It can be changed at installation time with :instopt:`--with-tag-abbrev` option.
+The :envvar:`MODULES_TAG_ABBREV` environment variable is defined by :subcmd:`config` sub-command when changing this configuration option from its default value.

   .. only:: html